cspack/FancyToDo/README.md

 * Making a demo video is tricky on linux, but licecap worked with Wine. :)
 * I had trouble registering event handlers with RecycleView, so I had to move event handlers into the RecycleView.Adapter, which is a very bad design pattern.
 After further digging I found that there is addOnItemTouchListener which I plan to attempt later.
 * Notify data set changed within event handlers causes exceptions with the UI thread.
 I moved to a delayed data set changes to a Runnable pattern.
+* Most of my problems with data observation set were solved by refactoring to the TodoNoteDatabase wrapper, which used an ObservableList pattern.

 ## License